peter-tanner/TREX-laser-transmit-receive-PCB/README.md

 Check `Release_Products` for schematics, gerbers, BOM files generated from the last revision.

+## Simulation files

+Check `Simulation` for LTspice simulations of receiver and transmitter circuits, you must run `download-copyrighted-libraries.sh` on your first run to download copyrighted SPICE models from the IC vendor.

 ## Ordering instrctions

 Use the Gerber, drill file, CPL and assembly BOM in `Release_Products` to create an order.
 Alternatively, use `Fabrication.OutJob` to create gerbers and NC drill file for PCB, and pick and place file and BOM for PCB assembly.